Games 201 - ADVANCED PHYSICS ENGINES

 The Data Types in Taichi should be Static

-for example, in a loop, def. sum = 0
+for example, in a loop, def. sum = 0 at first makes the sum an integer => precision loss

 The Data in Taichi Have a Static Lexical Scope